Jess0-0/RGBGame/README.md

 # RGBGame
-The color guessing game that helps people get more familar with RGB color system
+This is a color guessing game that helps people get more familar with RGB color system.
+The program was written using HTML, CSS, and JavaScript